Learn more about a certain medical condition.

 Treatment and Prevention

 Anticonvulsant medications will eliminate or reduce seizures in most people.
+These medications will likely only be started after a second seizure occurs.
 There are several types, and not all of them work in every case.
 Examples of anticonvulsants include carbamazepine, lamotrigine, phenytoin, topiramate, and valproic acid.
 A doctor may need to try a few before finding the right one for a given person.

 Unfortunately, many anticonvulsants can have side effects.
 Some can make a person mentally sluggish.
 Some can provoke facial hair growth and even blunt facial features.
+In children, they may cause learning or behaviour issues.
 They can also reduce the effectiveness of the oral contraceptive pill and cause birth defects.